Bolivia - Country Commercial Guide

 Leading Sub-Sectors

 Pharmaceutical products, lab supplies, and medical devices are leading sub-sectors.
 There is an increasing demand for hemodialysis equipment, breast cancer scanners and equipment, and equipment to detect and treat cervical cancer.
-With Bolivia continuing to experience various waves of COVID-19, a need for ventilators, oxygen therapy equipment, and other related medical supplies and equipment is expected.
+Bolivia officially declared the end of the COVID-19 emergency, so there may be less demand for ventilators, oxygen therapy equipment, and other related medical supplies and equipment.

 Opportunities

-The health budget increased from $363 million in 2005 to $3.2 billion in 2021, the largest allocation of resources the health sector has ever recorded.
+The health budget increased from $3.21 billion in 2022 to $3.54 billion in 2023.
 The health budget prioritizes construction projects, equipment, and improvement of its facilities, including medical posts and hospitals.
 The budget also allocates resources for the Universal Health System (SUS) and the implementation of programs for pandemic care.
 The government has designated $333 million to the Ministry of Health and to the Health Infrastructure and Medical Equipment Agency (AISEM) for national investment projects, including the construction of, and improvements to, level 1-4 hospitals.
 Tenders for medical equipment and devices can be found on the AISEM website, as well as on the State Contracts System (SICOES) website.

 Resources